 Interviewing, like any skill, is something you can improve on with practice.

-Use our in-person mock interview appointments as a final dress rehearsal.
-Practice your interviewing skills while we record your responses, then receive immediate feedback during an in-person 40-minute session.
-Available to all students seeking a job, internship or applying to medical school.
-Schedule online, or call us at 764-7460.
+Use our mock interview appointments as a final dress rehearsal.
+Practice your interviewing skills, then receive immediate feedback during your session.
+Available to all students seeking a job, internship or applying to graduate/professional school.
+Schedule online, or call us at 734-764-7460.

 Connect with our staff for call ahead advising or a scheduled appointment to get help preparing for your interview.
 Call 734-764-7460 or schedule an appointment online.